 One of Australia’s first facilities for safely testing, manufacturing, optimising and training in new hydrogen technologies, Hycel is focused on technologies that use hydrogen rather than processes that produce it.
 In that sense, it is ‘downstream’, and closer to the people who are transforming Australia’s energy sector.

 Ultimately, Victoria needs robust community understanding and support for hydrogen as a transport fuel, and replacement for natural gas to ensure it remains an attractive research and development funding proposition for all levels of government and industry.

-Our work on the Hycel was focused on understanding user and stakeholder needs and perceptions as well as the value Deakin is and has the potential to create through the Hycel centre.
-We worked to define what the centre is and what is stands for, through its identity and its expression in personality, tone, language and visuals across all communications.
+Our work on Hycel was focused on understanding user and stakeholder needs and perceptions as well as the value Deakin has the potential to create through the Hycel hub.
+We worked to define what the centre is and what it stands for, through its identity and its expression in personality, tone, language and visuals across all communications.

 Our communications and design teams provided Deakin with:

 - A strategic brand identity

 - Launch collateral

 - An activation plan outlining brand expression and key strategy mapped to key customer groups

 The visual identity deliberately plays at different scales – the economy and the technology, linking the energy of innovation with the immense economic and environmental benefits.